amitauti/demoMobileApp/README.md

 For Method, choose GET.
 For the path, enter /items/{id}.
 The {id} at the end of the path is a path parameter that API Gateway retrieves from the request path when a client makes a request.
 Choose Create.
-Repeat steps 4-7 for GET /items, DELETE /items/{id}, and PUT /items.
+Repeat steps 4-7 for GET /items, DELETE /items/{id}, and POST /items.

 Step 5: Create an integration
 We create an integration to connect a route to backend resources.
 For this example API, we create one Lambda integration that we use for all routes.